firaselmoussa/prediction_app/README.md

 # gender_prediction

-A web app that predicts user's gender according to the name they input.
+A web app that predicts user's Age Gender & Nationality(s) according to the name they input.